Drrowly99/MLM-script-demo-/README.md

 # MLM-script-demo-
-This is an MLM script built in PHP
+This is an MLM script built in PHP-Codeigniter